BastLeblanc/aws-byod-immersion-day/labs/01_ingestion_with_glue/ingestion_with_glue.md

 ## Add a crawler

+Note: To proceed with this step, you need to finished for the previous job to finish.

 Now that we have the data in Parquet format, we need to infer the schema.
 Glue crawler connects to a data store to determine the schema for your data, and then creates metadata tables in the data catalog.